7 Rules for Creating Gorgeous UI — Part 2

 Anyhow, this is just what I’ve learned so far, and I am always a beginner.

 If you’re still with me, you’ve read two articles totaling over 5,000 words and seen scores of illustrations and screenshots.
 But I’m not dead yet, so it ain’t over.

-You should hop on board my design newsletter for more analysis of design and similar stuff!
+And you should also hop on board my design newsletter for more writing like this (if you can stand it).